grz0zrg/fas/README.md

 Additive synthesis is wavetable-based.

-Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method which is slower than linear.
+Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.

-All synthesis algorithms (minus filters) are customs
+All synthesis algorithms (minus filters and [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/)) are customs.

-[Soundpipe library](https://github.com/PaulBatchelor/Soundpipe) modules are optionally used, this provide some high quality and battle tested algorithms and fx
+[Soundpipe library](https://github.com/PaulBatchelor/Soundpipe) modules are optionally used (Note : WIP), this provide some high quality and battle tested algorithms and fx

 This program is tested with Valgrind and should be free of memory leaks.